digital-asset/daml/docs/source/json-api/index.rst

 - Method: ``GET``
 - Content: <EMPTY>

-Note that package ID is specified in the URL.
+Note that the desired package ID is specified in the URL.

 HTTP Response, status: 200 OK
 =============================